 Thoughts about Micro?

-We think that Micro’s a pretty good tool for text-editing.
-Though it’s not yet feature-rich like vim or other matured text-editors, it can easily replace tools like nano for everyday usage already.
+I think that Micro’s a pretty good tool for text editing.
+Though it’s not feature-rich like Vim or other mature text editors, it can easily replace tools like Nano for occasional file editing in the terminal.